 The market for the best acoustic guitars under $1000 is flooded with good options.
 This is great news for anyone looking for a good instrument that does not break the bank.
-The other side of that coin is that picking the right acoustic guitar at this price can become an overwhelming task.
+The other side of that coin is that picking the right acoustic guitar at this price can become overwhelming.

 The reason for the vast array of options at this price range has to do with enormous leaps forward in design, manufacturing, and quality.
 From big tone and unique design options to onboard electronics and neck construction, there’s been tons of innovation for acoustic guitars under $1000.

-- How to Choose the Best Acoustic Guitar Under $1000
+- How to Choose the Right Guitar For You

 The Seagull S6 is our top pick.
 This instrument is a creation of master builder Robert Godin, of Godin Guitars.
 Built with Canadian tonewoods, this guitar comes with a compound curved top for greater resonance and great tuning stability.